CommunityToolkit/Graph-Controls/Docs/QuickStart-WindowsProvider.md

 2. Add the following nuget packages (Nuget feed: [WindowsCommunityToolkit-MainLatest](https://pkgs.dev.azure.com/dotnet/WindowsCommunityToolkit/_packaging/WindowsCommunityToolkit-MainLatest/nuget/v3/index.json)):
     * `CommunityToolkit.Uwp.Authentication` – For the WindowsProvider
-    * `CommunityToolkit.Uwp.Graph.Controls` – For the LoginButton
+    * `CommunityToolkit.Graph.Uwp` – For the LoginButton

 3. Open the App.xaml.cs and add the following code to the bottom of the OnLaunched.
 You’ll need to make the method async as well.